jackyon/react-redux-boilerplate/README.md

 ├── /app/                       # The source code of the application │   ├── /assets/            	# public js/images/fonts
 │   ├── /components/            # components/pages
-│   ├── /tmpl/               	# Static content (plain HTML or Markdown) │
+│   ├── /public/            	# Static files which are copied into the /dist/ root folder │   ├── /tmpl/               	# Static content (plain HTML or Markdown) │
 ├── /build/                     # The folder for compiled output